-The author wishes to acknowledge the contributions of UNCTAD, UN/DOALOS and the Government of Belize in the preparation of the present report.
+This document was produced by Mr. Mark Usher, UNCTAD and DOALOS Consultant.
+The author wishes to acknowledge the contributions of UNCTAD, DOALOS and the Government of Belize in the preparation of the present report.
+Desktop formatting was done by Mr. Rafe Dent of UNCTAD.